empyriumz/Entanglement-Dynamics/README.md

 ~~Large-scale distributed Kronecker product~~

+Currently we use numba accelerated Kronecker product and use a workaround to make large-scale Kronecker product unnecessary.

-Using mpi4py and openmp for simulating relatively large system size (L\~ 24) with paralleled random unitary evolution.
+~~Using mpi4py and openmp for simulating relatively large system size (L\~ 24) with paralleled random unitary evolution.~~~

+The MPI/OpenMP hybrid parallelism has been implemented and tested on Docker images.

 Large-scale distributed SVD using MPI

-Developing MPI-enabled Docker or Singularity containers.

 # Refs:
 The protocol used in the time evolution is the same as the following papers